2 Week Travel Guide to Vietnam + Thailand

 A few tips and things to know prior to traveling:

-Both Vietnam and Thailand are safe countries to travel around, but nevertheless it is important to be street smart.
+Both Vietnam and Thailand are safe countries to travel around, but nevertheless it is important to be street smart and pay attention to your surroundings.
 It can never hurt to learn about + read up on the local culture so that you can be respectful and know what to expect before your trip.
 If you are planning on visiting temples, it’s a sign of respect to cover up your skin, so ladies - pack some cardigans, scarfs, and light layers to cover up.

 Pack some cash to trade in for the local currency (Vietnamese Dong and Thai Baht ) for taxies, souvenirs, shopping at local markets, etc. Vietnam requires a visa which you should apply for at least a month prior to traveling.
 Taxi’s and Uber’s are readily available in both countries, but be sure that you take a taxi with a meter prior to getting in.
-You can also purchase local SIM cards upon arriving at the airport (in Bankok) for your mobile device to work.
+You can also purchase local SIM cards upon arriving at the airport (in Bankok) and by going to a local vietnamese phone carrier provider (recommend Mobifone or Viettel) for data/and or calls .
 Internal flights are relatively cheap in both countries ~ less than a few hundred dollars or less if traveling to different parts of the country.

 Have questions about your upcoming trip or need some travel advice?
+I’ve visited Vietnam 4 times, and have spent about four months their total.
 Feel free to shoot me an email at firstname.lastname@example.org